ThilinaDGunasekara/themoviedb-search-angular/README.md

 ## Requirements

 Node 6.9.0 or higher is required, together with NPM 3 or higher.
-To use below commands Angular CLI must be globally installed via `npm install -g @angular/cli`.
+To use 'ng' commands Angular CLI must be globally installed via `npm install -g @angular/cli`, otherwise you can use `npm` commands below.

 ## Installation

 After cloning this repo, run `npm install` in the project folder.
 Then you need to generate your own API key to access https://api.themoviedb.org/3.
 This key should be pasted in the '%project%/src/app/tmd-search/config.json' file, instead of \<key>.
-Now you can use below commands and test the app.
-To serve the app invoke `ng serve` in the project folder and navigate to `http://localhost:4200` in the browser.
-To run unit tests with Karma invoke `ng test`.
+Now you can use `npm` commands:
+- `npm start` to serve the app (then navigate to `http://localhost:4200` in the browser)
+- `npm test` to run unit tests with Karma
+- `npm run e2e` to run e2e tests
+- `npm run lint` to run linter
+- `npm test -- --code-coverage` to genereate code coverage report

+If Angular CLI is installed globally you can use below commands.

 ## Development server